ChamikaGit/todo-getgifted/README.md

 # Todo App - Android

-A simple and clean Todo application built with Android using MVVM architecture.
+A simple and clean Todo application built with Android using MVVM architecture and Jetpack Compose.
 This app allows users to view and manage their todo items with offline support.

 ## Architecture